How to recruit supporters during a pandemic:

 Peer-To-Peer (P2P) texting is a way to interact with people by having volunteers text them.
 In this example, the campaign follows-up with the people who registered by having volunteers text them.
 More on affordable P2P texting here.

-How all the pieces work together
+How all the pieces work together to win over volunteers:

 1. A QR code is generated with a free app and printed on flyers posted at the event.
 This code includes the phone number to text along with the message to send.